PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 18:38:40
+Last updated: 2024-04-02 18:39:14
-Random Quote: It's easy to make a buck.
-It's a lot tougher to make a difference. - Tom Brokaw
+Random Quote: Silence is a source of great strength. - Laozi